-2 We note that these payment probabilities are quite low for the literature.
-But even though we could not pay every single participant as is usually done, our participants' estimated risk attitudes were well within the range of the estimates obtained in previous laboratory studies that used more frequent incentives (eg., Holt & Laury, 2002)).
-Moreover, we note that our results replicate standard gender and wealth effects on risk attitudes and in addition replicate the laboratory findings on the effects of cloud coverage on risk taking (Bassi et al.; 2013).
+Participants were instructed to respond truthfully.
+They were informed that each month one participant would be selected to receive payment based on one of her/his randomly selected choices.
+We note that these payment probabilities are quite low for the literature.
+But even though we could not pay every single participant as is usually done, our participants' estimated risk attitudes were well within the range of the estimates obtained in previous laboratory studies that used more frequent incentives (e.g. [37]).
+Moreover, we note that our results replicate standard gender and wealth effects on risk attitudes and in addition replicate the laboratory findings on the effects of cloud coverage on risk taking [15].
 We therefore conclude that our mechanism achieves stable performance similar to that achieved by other higher frequency of payment methods.
+Participants filled out a short questionnaire including questions about their age, gender, and relative wealth level (measured on a 5-point Likert scale) among others.
+The email addresses of the subjects were also collected and used to contact the winners.
+Their payment was send as gift cards via regular mail.